DamoM73/anvil-python-tutorials/19_switch_components.md

 #### SetDetailsComponent

-Next we will change the **SetDetailsComponet**, so open it in code mode.
+Next we will change the **SetDetailsComponent**, so open it in code mode.

 Below is the old navigation code.
 Remember **line 35** provides access to all methods in the **MainForm**.  **switch_component** is on the **MainForm**, so we need to keep this line so we can access the method.